patrickryankenneth/dpncy/README.md

 ## 🏢 Enterprise Scenario
 *"Our data science team needed 3 versions of TensorFlow (1.15, 2.4, 2.9)
-in the same JupyterHub environment. dpncy made it work with zero conflicts."*
+in the same JupyterHub environment, dpncy made it work with zero conflicts."*

 **Before dpncy:**
 - Need Django 3.2 for one project, Django 4.0 for another? → Two virtual environments